bazelbuild/bazel/site/en/concepts/dependencies.md

 [Attributes common to all rules](/reference/be/common-definitions).

-Many rules also have additional attributes for rule-specific kinds of dependency, for example, `compiler` or `resources`.
+Many rules also have additional attributes for rule-specific kinds of dependencies, for example, `compiler` or `resources`.
 These are detailed in the [Build Encyclopedia](/reference/be/).

 ### `srcs` dependencies {:#srcs-dependencies}